videolan/x265/doc/reST/cli.rst

 .. option:: --lowpass-dct

 	If enabled, x265 will use low-pass subband dct approximation instead of the standard dct for 16x16 and 32x32 blocks.
-This approximation is less computational intensive but it generates truncated coefficient matrixes for the transformed block.
+This approximation is less computationally intensive but it generates truncated coefficient matrixes for the transformed block.
-	Empirical analysis shows marginal loss in compression and performance gains up to 10%, paticularly at moderate bit-rates.
+	Empirical analysis shows marginal loss in compression and performance gains up to 10%, particularly at moderate bit-rates.

 	This approximation should be considered for platforms with performance and time constrains.